vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/Provision/installprovisiontool.rst

 For more information on how to fill up the input files, `click here <../../../Utils/software_update.html>`_.

-**Configure additional NICs, assign IP rules, and specify Kernel Parameters on the nodes during cluster provisioning**
+**Configure additional NICs and specify Kernel Parameters on the nodes during cluster provisioning**

 To do this, you need to add the necessary inputs to the ``input/network_spec.yml`` and ``input/server_spec.yml`` and then run the ``discovery_provision.yml`` playbook with your created `inventory file <../../samplefiles.html#inventory-file-for-additional-nic-and-kernel-parameter-configuration>`_.
 For more information on what inputs are required, `click here <../../AdvancedConfigurations/AdditionalNIC_rhel.html>`_.